8const/api/README.md

 >>> from client.py import *
 >>> /*call some stuff */

-A lot of files are not used; Some important stuff is in internal/service/router.go
+Some files are not really used; Some important stuff is in internal/service/router.go